Mierdin/blog/content/post/2020/2020-03-10-building-junos-router-crpd-linuxkit.md

 Next, follow the [cRPD installation instructions](https://www.juniper.net/documentation/en_US/crpd/topics/task/multi-task/crr-linux-server-install.html) (and specifically the section titled `Download the cRPD Software `) to download a `.tgz` file containing the crpd image.
 This is a tarball that Docker will recognize and allow you to import into your local Docker image cache.
 Continue only once you see your image in the output of `docker image ls | grep crpd`.

 We're going to build a custom Docker image that uses this cRPD image as its base, so we can add things like a proper SSH configuration.
-This Dockerfile uses `crpd:latest` as it's base image reference, which doesn't yet exist.
+This Dockerfile uses `crpd:latest` as its base image reference, which doesn't yet exist.
 The following command will look up the ID of the image we just imported, and re-tag it as `crpd:latest` so we can use it in our custom build:

 ```
 docker tag $(docker image ls --filter=reference='crpd*' --format {{.ID}}) crpd:latest